Twistedmouse/EXPRESS-yoURSELF/README.md

 - What does the future hold for EXPRESS-yoURSELF?
 - Well first of all I would like to go through and restyle the whole app and give it a more professional look my styling started with the vision that the app was going to be more game related but now that the vision has changed so shall the appearance.
 - Next the key feature I need to implement is for the landmark detection to detect emotions.
-Through my research i am confident I can achieve this but it will take time.
+Through my research i am confident I can achieve this.
-- once emotions are detected i can focus on recording that data and translating it to a chart using [chart.js](https://www.chartjs.org/) mock up of the chart below:
+- once emotions are detected i can focus on recording that data and translating it to a chart using [chart.js](https://www.chartjs.org/).\
+  Mock up of the chart below:

 ![](screenshots/chart.png)

 - I would also like to implement a system where you can save your charts so you can then compare them for more accurate tests.
-Or even for group testing
+Or even for group testing.
-- After i am happy with the core functionality of the app i plan to start the game aspect, an in build browser based activity where you use your facial expressions to interact with various activities as show in the [story board](https://drive.google.com/drive/folders/1Muils9CKx3C5rS8vdiGQ4TTGdVlqzgBt?usp=sharing) above.
+- Once i am happy with the core functionality of the app i plan to start the game aspect, an in build browser based activity where you use your facial expressions to interact with various activities as show in the [story board](https://drive.google.com/drive/folders/1Muils9CKx3C5rS8vdiGQ4TTGdVlqzgBt?usp=sharing) above.
 I believe this activity will help aid those who struggle with social anxiety or for people on the spectrum to learn about how facial cues can effect the people around them.
-- and as always with any project fix the few small bug fixes that i have noticed.
+- And as always with any project fix the few small bug fixes that i have noticed.

 ---